deankoch/UYRW_data/README.md

 * [get_snow](https://github.com/deankoch/UYRW_data/blob/master/markdown/get_snow.md)
 fetches snow data from SNOTEL and partner networks

-Given the DEM and the USGS gage data, we delineate regions within the UYRW that can each be separately fitted with a SWAT+ model:
+Using this data, we delineate regions within the UYRW that can each be separately fitted with a SWAT+ model:

 * [make_subwatersheds](https://github.com/deankoch/UYRW_data/blob/master/markdown/make_subwatersheds.md)
 partitions the UYRW area into subwatersheds with USGS gages at their outlets